LucioFex/BirDayBer/README.md

-# BirDayBer (Still in development)
+# BirDayBer
 'BirDayBer' is an application made for irresponsible people with friends or family birthdays like me.
-So it allows you to add birthdays and other minimal information to a database to notify you to remember them.
+It allows you to add birthdays and other minimal information to a database.

+This program will also remind you with a notification if it is someone's birthday.

 ### Image of the BirDayBer conceptual interface: